Proxima7/GrandPa/README.md

 Build and run workflows at any scale.
 Graph-and-Parser is a python-based framework that allows for the intuitive creation of workflows and data projects as Directed Acyclic Graphs (DAGs).
 Run workflows efficient either locally in an IDE or on a large scale powered by Kubernetes (& Kubeflow).

 Our promise for machine learning:
-- More than 1000x faster training of models than on a local workstation.
 - Fully solve training bottlenecks by distributing workloads in the cloud.
 - Efficient and simple coding of machine learning pipelines.
 - Train huge neural networks like GPT models efficiently in a Kubernetes cluster.